 This is a grand claim, but no writer on film has more completely and successfully met his own challenge.
 By seeing filmmakers as thinkers, Deleuze escapes the two assumptions we have momentarily addressed: that film is a medium of the real, and that cinema is a narrative form.
 Deleuze isn't indifferent to these claims, but he wants very much to reformulate them, and this is where Henri Bergson becomes so important to the project, as someone who helps Deleuze capture a fundamental aspect of film as an abstract system in its commercial dimension, and often much more concrete in its more radical works.
 Deleuze opens by discussing Bergson's notion of time and space.
 Strictly speaking time and space are indivisible, but for various reasons we carve it up to make sense of it.
-Cinema is an addition to this abstraction that Deleuze traces as far back as Zeno and the paradox of the tortoise and the hare, where because of the sub-division of space the tortoise will never be caught.
+Cinema is an addition to this abstraction that Deleuze traces as far back as Zeno and the paradox of Achilles and the tortoise, where because of the sub-division of space the tortoise will never be overtaken.
 Yet there is a basic difference.
 Where in life we have an ongoing flow of the real that we then shape into a reality, film as celluloid does the opposite.
 In life as Bergson notes: "we take snapshots, as it were, of the passing reality, and, as these are characteristics of the reality, we have only to string them together."
 In cinema however we start with the instants and create out of them a sense of flowing time.
 Cinema as celluloid form is made up of twenty four frames a second (initially eighteen), and the projector allows them to feel continuous.

 Deleuze explores Bergson's three theses on movement, but what concerns us is this shift from seeing film as resembling our natural perception, to viewing cinema as a constantly changing mode of attention.
 If the first thesis indicates a similarity between our perception and cinema's, the second thesis distinguishes two types of perceptual illusions.
 Deleuze sees these as the ancient and the modern.
 In the ancient he notices that Forms and Ideas, eternal and immobile, are then "grasped as close as possible to their actualisation in a matter-flux."
 However, in the modern, scientific era: "instead of producing an intelligible synthesis of movement, a sensible analysis was derived from it."
 This is loosely Plato's Forms versus Bacon's empiricism, and while the more philosophically inclined might want to quibble with Deleuze and Bergson's broad sweep (wasn't Aristotle more inclined to the empirical than Plato in antiquity; wasn't German Idealism a reaction to empirical assumption?) the pedantry would be less interesting than the insight Deleuze and Bergson move towards.
 This sensible analysis was evident in cinema's scientific side: from Muybridge's experiments to Eisenstein's more aesthetically oriented interest in the cell: in using a shot to collide with other shots to create what he would call kino fist.
 Just as Muybridge could show in a still that the horse's four legs were off the ground simultaneously, so Eisenstein could put shots together that would create an impact on the viewer that was uniquely cinematic.
 These would be very different effects - one based on scientific precision; the other on artistic license (as time and space are hard to locate in The Odessa Steps sequence in Battleship Potemkin) - but the point is the same.
 They take an instant and shape it into a clear perception.